 The SDC will furnish a work room for each team with enough tables and chairs for each member of the team.
-Ample workspace is available in each work room for two extra tables (possibly three) and chairs.
 Work tables and chairs may be rented at the Hotel for use during the competition.
 Table rental fees, with security deposits, must be paid in advance.
 Whatever equipment and publications brought to the work rooms are the responsibility of the individual team.
 Furniture in the work rooms must remain during the competition.